OmniWatch vs. Norton LifeLock 2026: Budget-Friendly Coverage or Premium Identity Theft Protection?

 An extensive monitoring system can quickly detect any red flags that would show a compromised identity.
 Faster fraud notifications enable you to take action quickly and mitigate the damage.

-Winner: Norton wins.
-It has comprehensive identity monitoring to ensure that fraud is detected and managed quickly.
+Winner: LifeLock wins.
+It has comprehensive identity monitoring and now includes automatic data broker removal on all plans to ensure fraud is detected and managed quickly.

 Which identity theft protection service is more secure?